Hoang0211/weather-info/README.md

 ## Technologies Used

+This project gets data from WeatherAPI and is deployed using GitHub Pages.

-- React.js (Hooks)
+- React.js
-- WeatherAPI
-- GitHub Pages

 [Back To Top](#Table-Of-Contents)